Skip to main content

 Step 6: Testing the Transfer of Energy during Collisions

-A diagram showing the bowling challenge, including a robot on the left side positioned at 0 cm on a horizontal scale, with a ball placed at the 50 cm mark.
+A setup diagram showing the bowling challenge, including a robot on the left side positioned at 0 cm on a horizontal scale, with a ball placed at the 50 cm mark.
 Vertical lines are drawn at intervals of 50 cm, labeled from 0 cm to 3 meters

 Bowling challenge test area with robot and ball